 Jordan Food and Drink

-• Mezze (a selection of starters that begin almost every main meal; they include fool, a thick stew made from broad beans; hummus, mashed chickpeas with tahini or sesame paste; moutabel, smoked aubergine dip; and tabbouleh, finely chopped parsley salad).
+Mezze: A selection of starters that kick off almost every main meal; they include fool, a thick stew made from broad beans; hummus, mashed chickpeas with tahini or sesame paste; moutabel, smoked aubergine dip; and tabbouleh, finely chopped parsley salad.

-• Maglouba (chicken with spices, including cinnamon, allspice, cardamom and nutmeg).
+Maglouba: Chicken casserole with spices, including cinnamon, allspice, cardamom and nutmeg and rice.

-• Kibbe (deep fried ground lamb or beef dish combined with burghul (ground, steamed wheat), onion and cinnamon).
+Kibbe: Deep-fried ground lamb or beef combined with burghul (ground, steamed wheat), onion and cinnamon.

-Generally, 10 to 12% service charge is added in hotels and upmarket restaurants; extra tips are discretionary.
+Generally, a 10% service charge is added in hotels and upmarket restaurants; extra tips are discretionary.